 Everbridge has global market penetration but it faces competition from established firms like Juvare, which owns WebEOC, an extremely widely used emergency management software.
 And there are a plethora of smaller competitors in mass notification, though Everbridge’s cell broadcast and location-based SMS solutions cannot be replicated by all of them.

-As you can see below, Everbridge's revenue growth has been strong over the last year, growing from quarterly revenue of $86.6 million, to $102.9 million.
+As you can see below, Everbridge's revenue growth has been strong over the last two years, growing from quarterly revenue of $71.2 million in Q3 FY2020, to $111.4 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Everbridge's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.7% in Q2.
+Everbridge's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.1% in Q3.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Everbridge burned through $13.9 million in Q2, increasing the cash burn by 53.8% year on year.
+Everbridge's free cash flow came in at $13.6 million in Q3, turning positive year on year.